jnbli/Email-Draft-Duplicator/README.md

 </p>

 # Gmail Draft Duplicator
 This is a Gmail add-on that you can use to duplicate email drafts in Gmail.
+All releases can be found at the base repository [here](https://github.com/jnbli/Gmail-Draft-Duplicator/releases).

 ## Installation Instructions and How It Works
 See this [video](https://www.youtube.com/watch?v=o3JVWLKUrYs).